-The second series of programmes is conducted simultaneously with the same objectives to raise awareness among parents under the theme "Ape SamanalungeThatuSavimath Karamu" (Let's make the wings of our butterflies strong).
-Financial allocations of Rs.10,000/= is provided to each Divisional S.D. and Rs.20,000 is provided to District Secretariats
+The second series of programmes was conducted simultaneously with the same objectives to raise awareness among parents under the theme "Ape Samanalunge Thatu Savimath Karamu" (Let's make the wings of our butterflies strong).
+Financial allocations of Rs.7, 500/- is provided to each Divisional S.D. and also Rs.7, 500/- is provided to District Secretariats.
+347 programmes were conducted at Divisional Secretariat level and 34000 individuals were made aware through them.
+Rs.
+39, 94,660.00 was spent for this.